AnimalOrganizer#

 ”AnimalB”: [“Ch4”, “Ch5”, “Ch6”, “Ch7”]}

-Union[str, Path], optional) –Base directory for persisting split recordings.
+Union[str, Path], optional) –Base directory for saving split recordings.
 If None, LROs remain in-memory.
-Structure: persist_base/
+Structure: output_base/

 - AnimalA/